 Going back to a more traditional camping toaster, the Camp-A-Toaster CT1 is a 2-slice toaster that can be used over a gas flame.
 At 0.53 pounds it is nice and light, though it doesn’t fold down like some of the other options.

 Chrome toasters like this one often get discolored at the bottom after they come into contact with the gas flame.
 That is to be expected, so don’t worry if that happens to yours.

 Yadnesh Sandwich Toaster

 The Yadnesh Sandwich Toaster works well over a propane gas stove.
-You could technically use it over a campfire, but the handles aren’t very long, so we recommend that you use it with a gas stove for your safety.
+You could technically use it over a campfire, but the handles aren’t very long, so I recommend that you use it with a gas stove for your safety.

 The nonstick coating makes cooking and cleaning even easier, and you can make a grilled ham or cheese sandwich in just minutes.

 - Enjoy a grilled sandwich in minutes

 - Can make only one at a time